goflo/Leaflet.draw/README.md

 - to add a point to a polyline or polygon user needs to press the SHIFT-key
 - to remove a point from a polyline or polygon user needs to press the ALT-key
 - own LayerGroup for the middle markers (LayerGroup with the real points is more important and on top of the middle markers layer)
+- check if style is not null or undefined before calling the setStyle method for the edited object (check for all EditHandlers in src\edit\handler and all DrawHandlers in src\draw\handler)

 ## Customizing language and text in Leaflet.draw